The VA home loan program has been around for seven decades. This long-cherished benefit has backed more than 24 million military mortgages since 1944.

 Here’s a look at four reasons VA loans are so powerful in today’s housing market.

-Many homebuyers must spend years saving enough money to cover the usual minimum down payment for conventional (5 percent) or FHA loans (3.5 percent).
+Many homebuyers must spend years saving enough money to cover the usual minimum down payment for conventional (5 percent) or Federal Housing Administration (FHA) loans (3.5 percent).
 On a $300,000 purchase, you’re talking about a nest egg of $15,000 for conventional and $10,500 for FHA.

 VA borrowers don’t need to come to the closing table with that kind of cash.
 That allows veterans and service members to get into homes sooner.

-No mortgage insurance On top of that, conventional and FHA borrowers who can’t put down 20 percent are required to pay for mortgage insurance.
-That can add a couple hundred dollars to your monthly mortgage payment.
+On top of that, all FHA borrowers and conventional buyers who can’t put down 20 percent are required to pay for mortgage insurance.
+That can add a couple of hundred dollars to your monthly mortgage payment.

 Conventional borrowers can often get out from under their mortgage insurance once they’ve built up about 20 percent equity in the home.
 But FHA borrowers now pay their mortgage insurance for the duration of their mortgage term, which is often 30 years.

 Despite the $0 down payment, VA loans don’t come with or require mortgage insurance.
-This benefit will save last year’s VA borrowers about $35 billion over the life of their loans.
+That’s a huge benefit that helps veterans stretch their buying power.

-VA borrowers can typically look to secure a new mortgage just two years removed from a foreclosure or bankruptcy.
-Depending on the lender, there may be no waiting period following a short sale.
+VA borrowers can typically look to secure a new mortgage just two years removed from a foreclosure, short sale or bankruptcy.

-The VA also limits what veterans can pay in closing costs.
-In fact, VA borrowers are flat-out barred from paying some.
+The VA also limits what veterans pay in closing costs.
+In fact, VA borrowers are flat-out barred from paying some costs.
 Sellers can pay all of a buyer’s mortgage-related closing costs and up to 4 percent of the purchase price in concessions, which can cover things like prepaid property taxes and homeowners insurance.

 There’s no guarantee a seller will pay some, all or any of your closing costs.
 But these protections and benefits help put VA borrowers in a great position to get the most from this increasingly powerful loan option.